Ahmed bin Abdullah Al Thunayan: Personal life and death

 Prince Ahmed was fluent in Turkish, Arabic, English and German.
 He died in Istanbul in 1923 shortly after his return from Saudi Arabia.
 However, Joseph A. Kechichian argues that he died in 1921 which contradicts with the fact that he participated in the Conference of Al Muhammarah in May 1922.

+In popular culture

+Prince Ahmed was featured by Rubén Ochandiano in the 2019 film on King Faisal entitled Born a King.